 Step 5: Establish a payment provider

 To help customers make a payment easily, you need to set up a payment provider.
 The payment provider allows you to accept payments via credit card securely.
-Shopify offers its own payment provider (Shopify Payments) along with a wide range of supported third-party payment providers.
+However, Shopify also offers its own payment provider (Shopify Payments) along with a wide range of supported third-party payment providers.

 - Shopify payment: